SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-storage.md

 ## Troubleshooting

-### HTTP Logs and Metrics Source used by Azure Funssctions
+### HTTP Logs and Metrics Source used by Azure Functions

 To troubleshoot metrics collection, follow the instructions in [Collect Metrics from Azure Monitor > Troubleshooting metrics collection](/docs/send-data/collect-from-other-data-sources/azure-monitoring/collect-metrics-azure-monitor/#troubleshooting-metrics-collection).